ibm-cloud-docs/sell/tutorial-onboard-terraform.md

 1. Select the **Parameter** checkbox to select all options, and click **Add**.
 1. To customize which parameters are required for users to specify during the installation and which ones are hidden from users, select a parameter and click **Edit**.
 Click the checkboxes to configure the values and click **Save**.

-## Add security and compliance controls
-{: #terraform-template-onboard-controls}
-{: step}

-Controls are safeguards that are used to meet security and compliance requirements.
-Any applicable controls that are included in your readme file are listed in the Security and compliance controls table.
-You can add controls that are not included in your readme file.

-1. Click **Add controls**.
-1. Choose a profile.
-1. Select the controls that you want to add to your version.
-1. Click **Add**
-1. Click **Next**.

 ## Set the license requirements
 {: #terraform-template-onboard-cfg-license}
 {: step}